MohamedEl-sadek/Fashion-MNIST/README.md

 cd your-repo-name
 ```

-*(Remember to replace `your-username/your-repo-name` with the actual path to your GitHub repository.)*

 ### 2. Create a Dedicated Python Virtual Environment

 It is highly recommended to use a virtual environment to manage project dependencies.
 This isolates the project's libraries from your system-wide Python installation, preventing conflicts and ensuring reproducibility.